Attention-Based Sampler for Diffusion Language Models: Experiments

-Table \ref{tab:accuracy} shows shows the benchmark results of various decoding algorithms tested on different dLLMs across a range of evaluation tasks.
-Both sequential decoding and parallel decoding of the proposed \dllma\ consistently achieve state-of-the-art results across all evaluated model architectures and benchmarks.
-With the Fast-dLLM v2 7B, \dllma\ sequential decoding outperforms the top confidence sampler by 3.01\% on the average metric.
-Compared with the strongest baseline (entropy sampler), \dllma\ outperforms by 1.1\% on average, with a notable +2.44\% accuracy gain on HumanEval. \dllma\ parallel decoding maintains accuracy levels comparable to those of sequential decoding, and even outperforming sequential decoding on GSM8K and Humaneval datasets.
+Table \ref{tab:accuracy} shows the accuracies of various samplers.
+As can be seen, both sequential sampling and parallel sampling of the proposed \dllma\ consistently achieve state-of-the-art results across all the model architectures and benchmarks evaluated.
+With the Fast-dLLM v2 7B, \dllma\ sequential sampling outperforms the top confidence sampler by 3.01\% on the average metric.
+Compared with the strongest baseline (entropy sampler), \dllma\ outperforms by 1.1\% on average, with a notable +2.44\% accuracy gain on HumanEval. \dllma\ parallel sampling maintains accuracy levels comparable to those of sequential sampling, and even outperforming sequential sampling on GSM8K and Humaneval datasets.
 With the different LLaDA-1.5 8B model, \dllma\ maintains the highest average accuracy (sequential: 52.84\%; parallel: 52.80\%), demonstrating robustness across different diffusion scales.

 The advantages of \dllma\ remain evident at the 1.5B parameter scale.
 With the Fast-dLLM v2 1.5B, \dllma\ achieves a 41.26\% average score, surpassing the KLASS and Fast-dLLM baselines by over 1.5 percentage points.
 This suggests that \dllma\ effectively captures the underlying distribution of the diffusion process, even when the base model capacity is limited.